 You can find out more about federal tax exemptions by visiting the IRS’s website.
 Exemptions from New Hampshire’s business profits tax can be obtained from the New Hampshire Department of Revenue Administration.

-Apply for all necessary licenses or permits
+Step 8: Apply for all necessary licenses or permits

 While New Hampshire nonprofit corporations don’t require a statewide business license, you might need specific permits or licenses based on your activities and municipality.
 For example, if your corporation regularly provides meals, it might be necessary to obtain food service licensing.
 To determine what permits and licenses your nonprofit needs, contact the Office of Professional Licensure and Certification.
 You may also need to contact the licensing offices in your municipality.

 To make sure you don’t miss anything, use our business license report.

 Step 9: Acquire insurance and a bank account

 Insurance is important for every corporation.
 You can protect your cause by acquiring appropriate insurance, such as unemployment insurance if you have employees.
 To determine what you need, contact a qualified insurance agent.
 Nonprofits that have employees must carry workers’ comp insurance in New Hampshire, and general liability insurance is usually recommended.

 In addition to insurance, your nonprofit will also require a bank account in the corporation’s name.
 This enables you to collect monetary donations and cover expenses.